DigiMatChem/paper-ml-with-lobster-descriptors/README.md

 Refer the [documentation](https://digimatchem.github.io/paper-ml-with-lobster-descriptors/) for accessing all the results of manuscript.
 It also consists of scripts to reproduce all the results of the publication and API reference for the codes used.

 ## Notebooks

+### Target data extraction

+The scripts in `notebooks/targets` are used to extract the target datasets.
+The provided notebooks includes comments where need and should self explanatory.
+Please refer the `notebooks/targets/*/README.md` therein if it exists first before executing the scripts.

+### ML scripts

+The scripts in `notebooks/ml_scripts` can be used to reproduce the results of the manuscripts.
+Each subdirectory is named as per sections in the manuscript and includes comments to make it self explanotory and easy to follow.